kubernetes/community/committee-steering/governance/sig-governance.md

 ### Security Contact

 - Security Contact
-  - *MUST* be a contact point for the Product Security Committee to reach out to for triaging and handling of incoming issues
+  - *MUST* be a contact point for the Security Response Committee to reach out to for triaging and handling of incoming issues
   - *MUST* accept the [Embargo Policy]
   - Defined in `SECURITY_CONTACTS` files, this is only relevant to the root file